RAbeyrathna/T1A2-Portfolio/README.md

 ## Purpose

 The purpose of this project is to develop a presentable website that will function as an online resume, showing potential employers an insight as to who I am as well as presenting any projects that I may have worked on in the past.
 It should also help highlight my skills and expertise to help demonstrate the value I can bring as an emoployee.
 The website should stand out to employers and showcase my personality while leaving a lasting impression of my character.
+Finally, the website should intrigue the reader to get into contact with me and to reach out using one of the methods found on the contact page.

 ## Functionality and Features